LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 when the exception term contains a module-qualified culprit.
 For example, the system generating instead a `type_error(callable,user:1)` exception.
-There are also cases where Prolog systems provide more fine-grained error checking than require in current standards.
-This can tranlate to accepting more than one exception type (e.g. both an instantiation and a domain error).
+There are also cases where Prolog systems provide more fine-grained error checking than required by the current standards.
+This can translate to accepting more than one exception type (e.g. both an instantiation and a domain error).

 There is a potential catch-22 when using a language to test itself as the test code itself is written and compiled using a possibly faulty language